zovoilis-lab/Flye/docs/USAGE.md

 ## <a name="inputdata"></a> Supported Input Data

-Input reads could be in FASTA or FASTQ format, uncompressed or compressed with gz.
-Currenlty, raw and corrected reads from PacBio and ONT are supported.
-Additionally, ```--subassemblies``` option does a consensus assembly of high-quality input contigs.
-You may specify multiple fles with reads (separated by spaces).
-Mixing different read types is not yet supported.

 ### PacBio data

-Flye was tested on the P6-C4 chemistry data with error rates 11-15%.
+Flye was tested on raw PacBio reads (P5C3 and P6C4) with error rate ~15%.
-Typically, a bacterial WGS project with 20x-30x+ coverage can be assembled into a single, structurally concordant contig for each chromosome.
+Typically, a bacterial WGS project with 40x coverage can be assembled into a single, structurally concordant contig for each chromosome.
 However, to get the best nucleotide-level quaity, you might need deeper coverage.
-For a 50x E. coli dataset, Flye makes roughly 30 errors (single nucleotide insertions/deletions).
+For a 50x E. coli dataset, Flye makes roughly 30 single nucleotide insertions/deletions.

-If the coverage of the bacterial dataset is significantly higher than 100x, you might consider decreasing the coverage by filtering out shorter reads - this should reduce the running time and memory footprint without affecting the quality.
-However, for some complicated genomes (such as those enriched with mosaic tandem repeats), incorporating all available reads may be preferred for obtaining a more accurate structural assembly.
+Note that Flye treats each PacBio subread separately and does not take advantage of the PacBio CСS technology (if applies).
+If you have CСS PacBio data, consider to call read consensus using the official tools and run Flye in error-corrected mode on the resulting sequences.

 ### Oxford Nanopore Technologies data

-We performed our benchmarks with ONT 2D pass reads with error rates 13-19%.
+We performed our benchmarks with raw ONT reads (R7-R9) with error rate ~15%.
-Due to the increased error rate, you might need deeper coverage to get a complete chromosome assembly (60x as in the E. coli example above).
-For low coverage datasets (<30x) or datasets with shorter read length you might need to adjust some parameters (as described below) to get complete chromosomes.
 Due to the biased error pattern, per-nucleotide accuracy is usually lower for ONT data than with PacBio data, especially in homopolymer regions.

+### Error-corrected reads input

+While Flye was designed for assembly of raw reads (and this is the recommended option), it also supports error-corrected PacBio/ONT reads as input (use the correpsonding option).
+The parameters are optimized for error rates <2%.
+If you are getting highly fragmented assembly - most likely error rates in your reads are higher.
+In this case, consider to assemble using the raw reads option instead.

 ### Consensus of multiple input contig sets

 ```--subassemblies``` input mode generates a consensus of multiple high quality contig assemblies
 (such as produced by different short read assemblers).
 The expected error rate
-is similar to the one in corrected PacBio or ONT reads.
-When using this option,
-consider decresing the minimum overlap parameter (for example, 1000 instead of 5000).
-You might also want to skip the polishing stage with ```--iterations 0``` argument
+is similar <1%.
+You might want to skip the polishing stage with ```--iterations 0``` argument
 (however, it might still be helpful).